Introducing our conference planning committee…

 Francielle Laclé is Technical Assistant, UNDP Aruba Centre of Excellence for Sustainable Development of Small Island Developing States (SIDS).
 Francielle’s interests lie in the development of tools that can constructively contribute to building sustainable economies.
 She holds a Master in Science in Environment and Resource Management from the Vrije Universiteit in Amsterdam.
 Francielle has worked with social entrepreneurial consultancies on projects related to sustainable market transformation of agricultural commodities, support to the public and private sector on maximizing the economic and social profitability of ecosystems on Bonaire, Cayman Islands, and Aruba, and is a lecturer of Environmental Science at the University of Aruba.

-From University of Prince Edward Island
+From University of Prince Edward Island and University of Malta

 Dr. Jim Randall, Conference co-chair, is the co-holder (with Dr. Godfrey Baldacchino at University of Malta) of the UNESCO Chair in Island Studies and Sustainability and Chair of the Institute of Island Studies Executive Committee.
 He is Professor of Island Studies at UPEI, and Chair of the Master of Arts in Island Studies program.
 His background training is as an economic and social geographer and has written more than 35 peer-reviewed articles and book chapters in the area of quality-of-life indicators, economic and urban geography, and community-university research collaboration.
 Since joining the Island Studies program at UPEI, he has written on quality-of-life issues in small island jurisdictions and biotechnology-based entrepreneurship on Prince Edward Island.